-CAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.
+CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.

-IF THE POWER LIGHT IS GREEN AND THE COMPUTER IS NOT RESPONDING - See "Power Light and Diagnostic Lights" on page 47.
+IF THE POWER LIGHT IS GREEN AND THE COMPUTER IS NOT RESPONDING - See "Diagnostic Lights" on page 47.

 IF THE POWER LIGHT IS BLINKING GREEN - The computer is in standby mode.
 Press a key on the keyboard, move the mouse, or press the power button to resume normal operation.